PragnaNagendra/Project-House-Prices---Advanced-Regression-Techniques/README.md

 4)	Exploratory Data Analysis (EDA):

-Here, we conducted EDA to understand data distribution, identified outliers, and checked for correlations.
+Here, we conducted EDA to understand data distribution, identified outliers and checked for correlations.
 The prediction target is 'SalePrice'.

-There are two outliers with prices more than 700000.
+There are two outliers with prices of more than 700000.

-(here, we notice that it is right-skewed distribution with the pick around 160k and quite long tail with maximum about 800k.)
+(here, we notice that it is a right-skewed distribution with the pick around 160k and a quite long tail with a maximum of about 800k.)